rubrikinc/mosaic-ansible-installer/docs/quick-start.md

     * `rdio_user` - User to create that will run Datos IO on the Datos IO nodes
     * `rdio_user_pass` - Password of the Datos IO user
+    * `rdio_user_uid` - The UUID of the Datos IO user on the Datos IO nodes.
     * `rdio_user_home` - Home directory of the Datos IO user.
 This must be on a non-root volume.
+    * `rdio_installer_directory` - Directory where the Datos IO software should be installed on the Datos IO nodes.
+Default is the Datos IO user's home directory
     * `rdio_install_file` - Name of the Datos IO tarball to deploy.
 Should be placed in `files/`
     * `rdio_nfs` - Set to 'True' if NFS storage will be used as the data store.
     * `rdio_nfs_mount` - Mount point for the NFS data store on the Datos IO servers (if NFS will be used).
     * `rdio_nfs_export` - Export on the NFS server (if NFS will be used).
     * `rdio_nfs_target` - Hostname or IP address of the NFS server (if NFS will be used).
     * `mongodb` - Set to 'True' if using MongoDB as a data source, as this will enable the required fuse configuration changes.
+    * `cassdb_minimum_space` - The minimum space in bytes required on the Datos IO nodes in the `rdio_user_home` directory for Cassandra protection.
+    * `mongodb_minimum_space` - The minimum space in byts required on teh Datos IO nodes in teh `rdio_user_home` directory for MongoDB protection.

     * `rdio_app_user` - User to create on the data source that will run the Datos IO agent.
     * `rdio_app_user_pass` - Password of the Datos IO Application User